inwilis/tor2e-adversary-plugin/README.md

 ### Fell abilities

-Fell ability section can contain a "description:" or "embed:" attribute.
+Fell ability section can contain a pair of "name:" and "description:" attributes, or "embed:" attribute (with optional "name:").
 If both are present, "description:" will be used.

 "Description" attribute is expected to contain a text with ability description, and will be rendered as a plain text.

 "Embed" attribute is expected to contain an Obsidian link (in quotes).
 It can be a link to a page, a header within a page, or a block within a page.
 Plugin will try to take the text of that page or a section of a page, strip it of any headers and render it as a piece of markdown, keeping all formatting.

+"Name" attribute is expected to contain a text with ability name.
+If it is absent, "embed" will be rendered with a name derived from the link by which it was embedded.

 ## Adversary data in page frontmatter